David E. Dismukes, Ph.D., Consulting Economist

 daviddismukes@acadianconsulting.com

-Dr. Dismukes has participated in over 400 regulatory proceedings in 27 states and has prepared expert witness testimony, reports, and affidavits in over 130 proceedings in Arkansas, Arizona, Colorado, Delaware, Florida, Indiana, Illinois, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Jersey, North Dakota, Ohio, South Carolina, Tennessee, Texas, Utah, Vermont, Washington, the District of Columbia and before the Federal Energy Regulatory Commission (“FERC”).
+Dr. Dismukes has participated in over 500 regulatory proceedings in 27 states and has prepared expert witness testimony, reports, and affidavits in over 260 proceedings in Arkansas, Arizona, Colorado, Delaware, Florida, Indiana, Illinois, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Jersey, North Dakota, Ohio, South Carolina, Tennessee, Texas, Utah, Vermont, Washington, the District of Columbia and before the Federal Energy Regulatory Commission (“FERC”).
 Dr. Dismukes has also testified before both houses of the U.S. Congress and various state legislatures.

-Michael Deupree, Research Consultant
+Michael Deupree, SENIOR Research Consultant

 michaeldeupree@acadianconsulting.com

-While at ACG, Mr. Deupree has conducted analyses into a variety of topics involving regulated utilities, such as integrated resource plans, performance and benefits of renewable energy systems and utility mergers and acquisitions.
-Mr. Deupree is well versed in most of the pressing policy issues and proposals in utility regulation that includes those associated with alternative regulation, regulatory lag, cost trackers, and performance incentives.
-He also has extensive experience in conducting embedded class cost of service studies and marginal cost of service analysis, and has examined numerous traditional and emerging utility rate design issues.
+Mr. Deupree has provided expert analyses and testimony in proceedings concerning the regulation of ratepayer-financed energy efficiency programs, resource planning, class cost of service and rate design, and net energy metering of distributed resources.
+Mr. Deupree is well versed in most of the pressing policy issues and proposals in utility regulation that includes those associated with alternative regulation, regulatory lag, cost trackers, performance incentives, and mergers and acquisitions.
+This also includes extensive experience in conducting embedded class cost of service studies and marginal cost of service analysis, as well as numerous traditional and emerging utility rate design issues such as residential demand-based rates.

 bradonlombardino@acadianconsulting.com